chrishumboldt/Rocket-Flicker/README.md

 `selector` | `.flicker` | | Set the flicker selector.

 #### Defaults
-You can also overwrite the component options globally by altering the defaults.
+You can also overwrite the module options globally by altering the defaults.
 To do so reference the defaults object property.
 For example:

 ```javascript
 Rocket.defaults.flicker.autoFlickDelay = 20;